yurri-yeskov/landing-page/README.md

-# React JS Landing Page Template
+# React JS Landing Page

 ### <a href="https://react-landing-page-template.herokuapp.com">Go To Live</a>